Gerald Bonner: St. Bede and St. Cuthbert

 Durham Cathedral is a magnificent edifice and is regarded as one of the finest examples of Norman architecture in Europe.
 In 1986, the cathedral, together with the nearby Castle, became a World Heritage Site.
-Within the outward grandeur of the Cathedral, are housed the mortal remains of two figures who were highly influential in the development of Christianity in the North of England.
+Within the outward grandeur of the cathedral, are housed the mortal remains of two figures who were highly influential in the development of Christianity in the North of England.
 Durham Cathedral hosts the tomb of St. Bede and of St. Cuthbert, both of whom are northern saints.

-Some of Bonner's theological work at the University was involved with the study of Bede and Cuthbert.
+Some of Bonner's theological work at the university was involved with the study of Bede and Cuthbert.

 St. Bede, or the Venerable Bede, a Benedictine monk, was one of the greatest teachers and writers of the Early Middle Ages, and an important scholar and historian.

-Bonner's work on St. Bede (buried in the Galilee Chapel of the Cathedral) reflected the fact that in 1964, early Northumbrian history was taught only by a archaeologist, Rosemary Cramp.
+Bonner's work on St. Bede (buried in the Galilee Chapel of the cathedral) reflected the fact that in 1964, early Northumbrian history was taught only by an archaeologist, Rosemary Cramp.
 The literary products of Northumbrian culture received little scrutiny.
 Building on the work of the Durham antiquarian Bertram Colgrave, Bonner undertook to promote greater understanding beginning with his 1966 Jarrow Lecture, entitled St. Bede in the Tradition of Western Apocalyptic Commentary.
 Bede's life and work are celebrated through the annual Jarrow Lecture.

 He organised the Bedan Conference of 1973, authored the catalogue for the 1974 Sunderland Exhibition on Bede, and edited a book of essays for the thirteenth centenary of Bede in 1976.
 His edits of the proceedings, were presented under the title "Famulus Christi".
 Later he selected (at the request of Canon Douglas Jones, the Lightfoot Professor of Divinity) a quotation from Bede's work to be displayed above Bede's tomb.

 Bonner also originated courses on St. Cuthbert, the most important medieval saint of Northern England, with a cult centred on his tomb at Durham Cathedral.
 Cuthbert is also regarded as the patron saint of Northumbria.
 Bonner presented a paper for the Cuthbert Conference of 1987, published as St. Cuthbert, His Cult and His Community to A.D.
 1200.

 Because he wished to ensure the appointment of a successor to his position, he decided to retire early, in 1988.